One of the most important steps of searching for a new home is to know the difference between Leasehold and Freehold, and which is best for you.

 What is a freehold?

 If you are a freeholder you own your property and the land it stands on indefinitely.
 You don't have to pay annual ground rent and you can sell leases to people who want to occupy the property you own.
-This will make them leaseholders and you their landlord.
+This will make them your leaseholders, and you their landlord.
 You will be solely responsible for the maintenance of your property.

 The freeholder is also entitled to make alterations to the property within legal and planning restrictions.